React.addonsentry point is deprecated as of React v15.5. The add-ons have moved to separate modules, and some of them have been deprecated.

 import createFragment from 'react-addons-create-fragment'; // ES6 var createFragment = require('react-addons-create-fragment'); // ES5 with npm

-When using a CDN, you can use
+When using React 15 or earlier from a CDN, you can use

 react-with-addons.js instead of